robertwwalker/rexams-tutorial/README.md

 5. Load the "exams" library (i.e., 'library( exams )' )

-6. Generate your Canvas Quiz/Testbank file (i.e., 'exams2canvas( file = "01-mult-num-static.Rmd", n = 1, name = "01-mult-num-static.Rmd" )')
+6. Generate your Canvas Quiz/Testbank file (i.e., 'exams2canvas( file = "t01-mult-num-static.Rmd", n = 10, name = "t01-mult-num-static.Rmd" )')
-    * This generates a '01-mult-num-static.zip' file.
+    * This generates a 't01-mult-num-static.zip' file.

 7. Import the resulting Quiz/Testbank file into Canvas (i.e., from a Canvas course main page):
     * "Import Existing Content"
     * "Content Type: QTI .zip file"
-    * "Source: <select your Quiz/Testbank file on your local computer>"
+    * "Source: <select the 't01-mult-num-static.zip' file on your local computer>"
-    * "Default Question Bank: -- Create new question bank -- and then enter &lt;the name of your testbank file&gt;"
+    * "Default Question Bank: -- Create new question bank -- and then enter 't01-mult-num-static.zip' (or any other name you like)"
-    * "Import" (wait a few moments for the file to be uploaded, queued, and completed)
+    * "Import" (wait a few moments for the 't01-mult-num-static.zip' file to be "Uploaded", "Queued", and "Completed")

 8. Upon Import completion, Canvas makes both a "Quiz" and a "Testbank".
- You most likely only want the "Testbank"; you can then go to "Quizzes" and delete the new "Quiz" (01-mult-num-static).
+ You most likely only want the "Testbank"; you can then go to "Quizzes" and delete the new "Quiz" ('t01-mult-num-static.zip').

 9. Add a new Quiz or Select an existing Quiz.